Roy Choi: Career

 Choi said he didn't start out to write a book, but that he kept getting asked the same questions about his food, its flavors, and how it is prepared.
 While Choi doesn't see the book as social commentary, he felt it was important to show the "real deal" of the duality he felt growing up as an immigrant in the 1970s; the foods served in the restaurant were quite different from what the family ate at home.
 The book also talks about the culture of Los Angeles and how it has changed since the 1970s.

 The Jon Favreau movie Chef (2014) was loosely inspired by Choi and the food truck movement.
 Choi worked as a technical advisor to Favreau on cooking and restaurant scenes and appears in the end credits.
 In addition to touring all of Choi's restaurants, Favreau attended a French culinary school and trained in several of Choi's kitchens.
 In 2019, Favreau and Choi collaborated on a cooking show on Netflix: The Chef Show.

 Time had included Choi in their TIME 100 list of the most influential people in the world for 2011 and 2016.
 Fellow chef and author Anthony Bourdain wrote that "Roy Choi first changed the world when he elevated the food-truck concept from "roach coach" to highly sought-after, ultra-hot-yet-democratic rolling restaurant."
 In 2015, Choi and chef Daniel Patterson opened a restaurant called LocoL in Watts, Los Angeles, with the goal of bringing quality, healthy, and inspired fast-food to inner-city neighborhoods.

 In 2019, Choi produced and hosted a TV series, Broken Bread on Tastemade and KCET in Los Angeles.

+In April 2025, Choi released The Choi of Cooking, a cookbook featuring healthier, vegetable-forward recipes.

+He also appeared in a recent Netflix project with Meghan Markle that features cooking segments in which they discuss their shared experience of growing up in Los Angeles.